top of page

 Rated: R

-This 2001 animated movie is a surreal drama that muses a broad range of philosophical questions.
+This 2001 animated movie is a surreal drama that uses a broad range of philosophical questions.
 Played by Wiley Wiggins, the nameless protagonist jumps from one dream to another, stuck in perpetual slumber.
-Between false awakenings, he meets and prods different characters in attempts to understand questions about lucidity, reality and life.
+Between false awakenings, he meets and prods different characters to understand questions about lucidity, reality, and life.

-Through an in-house method reminiscent of rotoscoping, each sequence was drawn and animated by different artists—the multiple personal animation styles blending and blurring reinforces the dream-like quality of the movie.
+Through an in-house method similar to rotoscoping, each sequence was drawn and animated by different artists—the multiple personal animation styles blending and blurring reinforce the dream-like quality of the movie.
 It’s a stunning experience but watch it yourself to come to your own consensus.

 Conclusion